 But, does punishment work?
 There are many limitations of punishment:

--

-6-

-- Inconsistent punishment may lead to learned helplessness
+- Punishment cannot establish new, desired behaviors

+(-(-)

 28

-Extinction
+Extinction 1

-How would your behavior change if I stopped giving you extra credit when you submitted your flash cards on time?
+■ How would your behavior change if I stopped

+giving you extra credit when you submitted your flash cards on time?

-The result is a decrease it the likelihood that the behavior will
+(6

 29

-Schedules of Reinforcement
+Schedules of Reinforcement ]

 Four schedules are based on patterns of intermittent reinforcement.

-These schedules can be "fixed" or "variable"
+- These schedules can be "fixed" or "variable"

-Two are interval schedules
+Two are

-- Wo are interval seriedates
+- based on time periods

-Two are ratio schedules
+■ Two are ratio schedules

+30